 Health & Safety

-College students can face a variety of challenges during their years of study.
-As they enter college, they face being separated from their families, establishing themselves as independent adults, developing new relationships, and defining and committing themselves to a career.
-At the same time, they continue to deepen their understanding of themselves and their role and purpose in life.
+College students may encounter a variety of challenges during their years of study, including separation from family and friends, the transition into independent adults, developing new relationships, and defining and committing themselves to a career path.
+At the same time, they continue to deepen their understanding of themselves and their purpose in life.

 The Office of Student Affairs strives to help cultivate well-rounded individuals who are capable of dealing with challenges and adversity in a constructive manner.
-It offers a holistic approach to supporting students in developing the inner strength to handle negative emotions such as anxiety, stress, frustration, and depression.
-This approach includes individual and group counseling for students experiencing a variety of personal and emotional issues in addition to meditation exercise and discussion groups.
-These services are preventative and educational in nature.
+It offers a holistic approach to support students by helping them develop the inner strength to handle negative emotions such as anxiety, stress, frustration, and depression.
+This approach includes preventative and educational services such as individual and group counseling for students experiencing a variety of personal and emotional issues, in addition to meditation exercise and discussion groups.

-The Office of Student Affairs (OSA) maintains information on the nearest hospitals and medical facilities.
-In the event of a medical emergency, students are directed to the nearest hospital emergency room or may call 911 for an ambulance.
+The Office of Student Affairs maintains information on personnel trained in CPR and first aid, and the nearest hospitals and medical facilities.
+In the event of a medical emergency, students are directed to the nearest hospital emergency room or to call 9-1-1 for an ambulance.

-Campus security is provided by the Office of Facility Operations in collaboration with the Office of Student Affairs.
-It includes security patrol, escort, transportation, and identification and access services to maintain a safe and secure campus environment that is conducive to learning, working, living, and visiting.
-A staff of trained personnel focus on crime prevention, safety education, and emergency preparedness.
-Safety education awareness programs are conducted for students throughout the academic year.
+The Security Team, in collaboration with the Office of Facility Operations, provides public safety through services such as security patrol, escort, transportation, and identification and access services to maintain a safe and secure campus environment that is conducive to learning, working, living, and visiting.